GS-GauravSingh/Talks/README.md

-# TalkALot
+# Talks
-TalkALot is a real-time chatting appliction build using MERN Stack.
+Talks is a real-time chatting application built using MERN Stack.